objektwerks/work.order.scala/README.md

 Cors Handler
 ------------
-* See poolmate.CorsHandler and poolmate.Server
+* See workorder.CorsHandler and workorder.Server
 * Also see https://github.com/Download/undertow-cors-filter

 Logs